turgu1/ibmf/README.md

 # IBMF (Integrated Bitmap Font) Font manipulation tools

-(Updated 2021.10.16)
+(Updated 2021.12.08)

+The format has been modified to use the European Computer Modern suite of fonts instead of the Computer Modern suite of fonts, to allow for better coverage of accented European characters.

-- [x] Some issues with glyph raster size corrected.
+- [x] Corrected some issues with glyph raster size.
-- [x] Issues with accent extraction corrected.
+- [x] Corrected issues with accent extraction.
-- [x] Issue when accents are larger than the character.
+- [x] Corrected issue when accents are larger than the character.
-- [x] Accents position on Italic characters adjusted.
+- [x] Accents position on Italic characters still need some adjustments.
 - [x] Fonts re-generated.
 - [x] Augmented set of accented characters.
 See tables below.
+- [x] Support for up to 254 glyphs in fonts (174 glyphs currently used).
+- [x] Support for EC typeset (European Computer Modern) instead of Computer Modern.
+- [x] The `sauter` package is no longer required.
+- [x] Font offsets in preamble are now 4 bytes instead of 2 (IBMF fonts are often larger than 64K).
+- [ ] Documentation need some update.

 This is a suite of tools to generate and manipulate IBMF fonts.